 In future we are going to focus much on research and innovations.
 And certainly we shall set up branches in the next 10 or 15 years, in other parts of the country, that’s the plan but initially we wanted to first build up our expendable own campus in Kampala. so once we grow and become bigger then we shall expand this campus.

+What makes Victoria University different from other universities in Uganda?
 Let me start with the different aspects of personalities of students or the student’s life.
 When you went to university trust me you went to study and pass the examination.

 For example you may have some good friends you studied with and they are of big ranks in government and you can call them and say hi, and that kind of environment is what we want to give to our students and not only on national level but also internationally.